Skip to navigation | Skip to main content | Skip to footer

 • CollaborateStart a conversation that shapes tomorrow.

-Harnessing AI research to create real-world impact for people, communities, and the planet.
+Through our global network of researchers and innovators, our AI research is creating real-world impact for people, communities and the planet.

 From advancing breast cancer treatment and improving menopause care in Greater Manchester to transforming crop productivity in Ghana and tackling online misogyny, we're using AI to deliver positive change for society and the environment.